quicwg/ops-drafts/draft-ietf-quic-applicability.md

 indication in the handshake of the server for a preferred address to be used.

 Currently QUIC only supports failover cases.
-Only one "path" can be used at a time, and as soon as the new path is validated all traffic will be switched over to the next path.
-For intentional migrations the client can send probing packets before switching over to measure the path characteristics and eventually pre-heat the congestion controller.
-The other endpoint in required to validate the new path before use in order to avoid address spoofing attacks.
+Only one "path" can be used at a time, and only when the new path is validated all traffic can be switched over to that new path.
+Path validation means that the other endpoint in required to validate the new path before use in order to avoid address spoofing attacks.
 Path validation takes at least one RTT and congestion control will also be reset on path migration.
 Therefore migration usually has a performance impact.

+As long as the new path is not validated only probing packets can be sent.
+However, the probing packets can be used measure path characteristics as input for the switching decision or the congestion controller on the new path.

 # Connection closure